IAEA Resolution Condemns Iran for Not Cooperating With Nuclear Inspectors

 President-elect Donald Trump has promised to put “maximum pressure” on the Iranian regime when he returns to the White House in January.

-In his first term in office, he unilaterally withdrew the United States from the JCPOA, and imposed tough economic sanctions.
+In his first term in office, Trump unilaterally withdrew the United States from the Joint Comprehensive Plan of Action, and imposed tough economic sanctions.

-The IAEA resolution approved on Thursday, requires the agency to produce a “comprehensive and updated assessment” of Iran’s nuclear activities, which could eventually trigger a referral to the U.N.
+The IAEA resolution, approved on Nov.
+21, requires the agency to produce a “comprehensive and updated assessment” of Iran’s nuclear activities, which could eventually trigger a referral to the U.N.
 Security Council to consider more sanctions on Tehran.

-She said, “Regrettably and despite countless opportunities over many years, Iran has failed to provide the technically credible information needed to resolve them.”
+“Regrettably and despite countless opportunities over many years, Iran has failed to provide the technically credible information needed to resolve them,” she said.

 ‘Deeply Concerned’

-“We are deeply concerned that as a result of these outstanding issues, the agency is unable to assure us that Iran’s nuclear programme is exclusively peaceful,” she added.
+“We are deeply concerned that as a result of these outstanding issues, the agency is unable to assure us that Iran’s nuclear programme is exclusively peaceful,” Kitsell said.

-In a joint statement issued after the approval of the resolution, the Atomic Energy Organization of Iran (AEOI) and the Iranian foreign ministry condemned the resolution, saying Eslami had issued orders to launch new and advanced centrifuges, powerful machines which spin rapidly to enrich uranium.
+In a joint statement issued after the approval of the resolution, the Atomic Energy Organization of Iran and the Iranian foreign ministry condemned the resolution, stating that Mohammed Eslami, who heads the Atomic Energy Organization of Iran, had issued orders to launch new and advanced centrifuges, powerful machines that spin rapidly to enrich uranium.

-The IAEA says traces of processed uranium have been found at two locations near Tehran—Varamin and Turquzabad—and the resolution demanded Tehran provide, “technically credible explanations” for the presence of the uranium particles.
+The IAEA said traces of processed uranium have been found at two locations near Tehran—Varamin and Turquzabad—and the resolution demanded that Tehran provide “technically credible explanations” for the presence of the uranium particles.

 Israeli Prime Minister Benjamin Netanyahu speaks during a news conference at the Ministry of Defence in Tel Aviv, Israel, Apr.
 30, 2018.
 (Reuters/Amir Cohen)